two hands reaching for a flying object in the sky

 OpenAI hardware push: OpenAI announced it is merging the io device team led by Jony Ive into the company.

-User Research Methodology
+User Research Analysis

-User Research Methodology
+User Research Analysis

-User Research Methodology
+User Research Analysis

 Qualitative Interviews & Surveys (n = 25)